-CHAP. minds on both fides, refulting from these circumstances, produced frequent attempts towards an accommodation; but as both parties knew, that the effential articles of the dispute could not then be terminated, they entertained a perpetual jealoufy of each other, and were anxious not to lose the least advantage in the negotiation.
-The nuncios, Gratian and Vivian, having received a commission to endeavour a reconciliation, met with the king in Normandy; and after all differences feemed to be adjusted, the king offered to fign the treaty, with a falvo to his royal dignity; which gave fuch umbrage to Becket, that the negotiation, in the end, became fruitless, and the excommunications were renewed against the king's ministers.
-Another negotiation was conducted at Montmirail, in the presence of the king of France and the French prelates; where Becket also offered to make his submisfions, with a falvo to the honour of God, and the liberties of the church; which, for a like reason, was extremely offensive to the king, and rendered the treaty abortive.
-A third conference, under the fame mediation, was broken off, by Becket's infifting on a like referve in his fubmiffions; and even in a fourth treaty, when all the terms were adjusted, and when the primate expected to be introduced to the king, and to receive the kifs of peace, which it was usual for princes to grant in those times, and which was regarded as a fure pledge of forgiveness, Henry refused him that honour; under pretence, that, during his anger, he had made a rash vow to that purpose.
-This formality ferved, among such jealous spirits, to prevent the conclusion of the treaty; and though the difficulty was attempted to be overcome by a dispensation which the pope granted to Henry from his rash vow, that prince could not be prevailed on to depart from the resolution which he had taken.
+produced frequent attempts towards an accommodation: but as both parties knew, that the effential articles of the dispute could not then be terminated, they entertained a perpetual jealousy of each other, and were anxious not to lose the least advantage in the negociation.
+The nuncios, Gratian and Vivian, having received a commission to endeavour a reconciliation, met with the king in Normandy; and after all differences feemed to be adjusted, Henry offered to fign the treaty, with a falvo to his royal dignity; which gave fuch umbrage to Becket, that the negotiation, in the end, became fruitless, and the excommunications were renewed against the king's ministers.
+Another negotiation was conducted at Montmirail, in presence of the king of France and the French prelates; where Becket also offered to make his submisfions, with a falvo to the honour of God, and the liberties of the church; which, for a like reason, was extremely offensive to the king, and rendered the treaty abortive.
+A third conference, under the same mediation, was broken off, by Becket's infifting on a like referve in his submissions; and even in a fourth treaty, when all the terms were adjusted, and when the primate expected to be introduced to the king, and to receive the kifs of peace, which it was usual for princes to grant in those times, and which was regarded as a fure pledge of forgiveness, Henry refused him that honour; under pretence, that, during his anger, he had made a rash vow to that purpose.
+This formality served, among such jealous spirits, to prevent the conclusion of the treaty; and though the difficulty was attempted to be overcome by a dispensation which the pope granted to Henry from his vow, that prince could not be prevailed on to depart from the resolution which he had taken.